A rare and stunning Philodendron is the Philodendron Paraiso Verde plant.

 Alternatively, you can place the Philodendron Paraiso plant with all your other plants.
 This allows for fair humidity distribution.

-However, infections are quick to spread in such settings, so I suggest keeping a close eye on each plant.
+However, infections quickly spread in such settings, so I suggest keeping a close eye on each plant.

 Fertilizer

-The Philodendron Paraiso plant is not a heavy fertilizer; another reason why it is such a grower-friendly choice.
+The Philodendron Paraiso plant is not a heavy fertilizer, another reason it is a grower-friendly choice.
 You can feed it with liquid, quick-release fertilizers, or slow, powder feeds.

 I recommend getting premium-quality fertilizers with an NPK (Nitrogen, Phosphate, Potassium) of 20:20:20.
 The same amount of each of these macronutrients helps the plant reach its full potential.